Bodo-inc/Bodo-examples/examples/tpch/README.md

 NOTES:

-- Script assumes `tpch-dbgen` is in the same directory.
-If you downloaded it in another location, make sure to update `tpch_dbgen_location` in the script with new location.
+This script assumes `tpch-dbgen` is in the same directory.
+If you downloaded it at another location, make sure to update `tpch_dbgen_location` in the script with the new location.

 - If using S3 bucket, install `s3fs` and add your AWS credentials.